processing/p5.js-web-editor-policy/terms-of-use.md

 These terms of use are entered into by and between You and the Processing Foundation ("Processing Foundation," "We," “Our,” or "Us").
 The following terms and conditions ("Terms of Use") constitute a contractual agreement (“Agreement”) between You and the Processing Foundation.
 The Agreement governs access to and use of p5js.org, including any content, functionality, and services offered on or through p5js.org (“p5.js” or "Website"), and applies to anyone who uses the Website (referred to as “Users”, “User”, “You”, or “Your” as applicable).

 Please read the Terms of Use carefully before You start to use the Website.
-By using the Website as a guest or by creating an account and clicking to accept and agree to the Terms of Use when this option is made available to you, You accept and agree to be bound and abide by these Terms of Use and our Privacy Policy, found at https://editor.p5js.org/privacy-policy, incorporated herein by reference.
-IF YOU DO NOT WANT TO AGREE TO THESE TERMS OF USE OR PRIVACY POLICY, YOU MUST NOT ACCESS OR USE THE WEBSITE.
+By using the Website as a guest or by creating an account and clicking to accept and agree to the Terms of Use when this option is made available to you, You accept and agree to be bound and abide by these Terms of Use and our Privacy Policy, found at [https://editor.p5js.org/privacy-policy](https://editor.p5js.org/privacy-policy), incorporated herein by reference. **If you do not want to agree to these Terms of Use or Privacy Policy, you must not access or use the Website**.

 **The Effective Date of this Agreement is February 1, 2021**